Gravity: Newton's theory of gravitation

 Newton's Principia was well received by the scientific community, and his law of gravitation quickly spread across the European world.
 More than a century later, in 1821, his theory of gravitation rose to even greater prominence when it was used to predict the existence of Neptune.
 In that year, the French astronomer Alexis Bouvard used this theory to create a table modeling the orbit of Uranus, which was shown to differ significantly from the planet's actual trajectory.
 In order to explain this discrepancy, many astronomers speculated that there might be a large object beyond the orbit of Uranus which was disrupting its orbit.
 In 1846, the astronomers John Couch Adams and Urbain Le Verrier independently used Newton's law to predict Neptune's location in the night sky, and the planet was discovered there within a day.

 Newton's formulation was later condensed into the inverse-square law:$$F = G \frac{m_1 m_2}{r^2},$$where F is the force, m_{1} and m_{2} are the masses of the objects interacting, r is the distance between the centers of the masses and G is the gravitational constant While G is also called Newton's constant, Newton did not use this constant or formula, he only discussed proportionality.
 But this allowed him to come to an astounding conclusion we take for granted today: the gravity of the Earth on the Moon is the same as the gravity of the Earth on an apple:$$M_\text{earth} \propto a_\text{apple}R_\text{radius of earth}^2 = a_\text{moon}R_\text{lunar orbit}^2$$Using the values known at the time, Newton was able to verify this form of his law.
 The value of G was eventually measured by Henry Cavendish in 1797.

+Newton's theory of gravity ran counter to a key idea of science, both then and now: forces should not rely on instantaneous action at a distance.
+Newton was well aware of this issue and his decision to continue anyway marked a shift in scientific thinking away from philosophically sound but empirically flawed models.
+Scientists like Gottfried Wilhelm Leibniz complained about this aspect of the theory of gravity.

+The issue was not resolved until Einstein's work on relativity in the 20th century.